Stade de Suisse

 There are various ways to get to the stadium by public transport.
 From the main railway station you can take tram 9 in the direction of Guisanplatz, which is also where you get off.

-You can also take one of the various S-Bahn (overground metro) lines to Bern Wankdorf station.
+You can also take one of the various S-Bahn (commuter rail) lines to Bern Wankdorf station.
 Line S1, S2, S3, S4, S31, and S44 all connect with the station.’

 Finally, you can also take bus 20 to Wankdorf Bahnhof.

 Eat, drink, and sleep near Stade de Suisse

 Stade de Suisse is located in a rather quiet residential area with few bars and restaurants around.
 It is therefore likely a better idea to eat and drink in Bern’s city centre.

 There are a few hotels in the area around Stade de Suisse.
 Novotel Bern Expo and Hotel Restaurant Jardin are closest, get good reviews, but also come in the higher price categories.
 Hotel Alpenblick and Hotel Waldhorn are alternatives that are a little cheaper, but also somewhat further away.
 Hotel Pension Marthahaus seems one of the best deals in the area and is also at walking distance.

 Tickets for Young Boys matches can be bought online (or through Ticketcorner), by phone +41 (31) 344 88 88, or at the Fan Shop at the stadium, at the Collect Lounge at the Welle7 shopping centre near Bern’s main railway station, or at any of the Ticketcorner sales outlets.